ECD Elementary News 2019-2020

-For the upcoming 2018-19 School Year, there will be a new addition to our current Oral Language Program model.
-Currently, our Oral Language program is offered to those students and their families who wish to develop their auditory/verbal skills in small group and/or individual sessions with our Oral Language Teacher.
-Access to this support requires parental permission as well as some form of consistent use of amplification devices.
+Our Oral Language program provides students an opportunity to develop their auditory/verbal skills in small group and/or individual sessions with our Oral Language Teacher.
+Access to this support requires parental permission as well as consistent use of amplification devices.
 Focus in this program is for students to develop English listening and speaking skills to understand and interact with others as well as further support the development of English reading/writing skills.

-Although this will continue to occur, an additional part of the program will be offered to all students in Kindergarten to Grade 6.
+In addition, our oral language teacher will also be working with our ASL teachers to provide communication support to all students from Kindergarten to Grade 8.
 Oral Communication is one of the four strands of the Ministry of Education’s Language Curriculum (Reading, Writing, Oral Communication, Media).
 In our school, this refers to a focus on presentation skills; understanding your audience; consolidating performances and presentations and developing confidence in standing in front of a group and presenting information.
-This year, classroom teachers will continue to work with their students in these areas.
-However in addition, all students in Kindergarten to Grade 6 will participate in one period per week with the Oral Language Teacher in order to provide a dedicated and enriched opportunity to develop these skills, using both American Sign Language as well as written English.
-Spoken English may be accessed if appropriate.
+This year, all students in Grades 1 to Grade 8 will participate in one period per week with the Oral Language Teacher in order to provide a dedicated and enriched opportunity to develop these skills, using both American Sign Language as well as written English.

 Parent Email Distribution List